abliveira/linux/Bash Commands.md

 ## Viewing Compressed Files

-When working with compressed files, many standard commands cannot be used directly.
-For many commonly-used file and text manipulation programs, there is also a version especially designed to work directly with compressed files.
-These associated utilities have the letter "z" prefixed to their name.
-For example, we have utility programs such as zcat, zless, zdiff and zgrep.
+When working with compressed files, many standard commands cannot be used directly

-Here is a table listing some z family commands:

 To view a compressed file